salilab/tutorial_tools/README.md

 All cell outputs in the template notebook should be cleared.
-If you want to include pregenerated outputs in the notebook and HTML output, use the `--output` option to the `process_notebook.py` script.
+If you want to include pregenerated outputs in the notebook and HTML output, use the `%gencelloutputs` magic in any markdown cell in your template notebook.
 This will run all of the cells in order and add stdout or matplotlib plots.
 See the [cross-linking tutorial](https://github.com/salilab/cross_linking_tutorial) for an example.